akuklev/akuklev/synthetic-types.md

 All types defined so far were in fact synthetic types, but they are not sufficient to accomodate potentially unbounded containers such as (infinite) sequences `Seq<T>`, infinite trees and most fundamentally, function types `A -> B`.
 In order to declaratively define (exact) real numbers one actually has to go even beyond, and mix paradigms.

 Recall that variant types are finite if they have no parametric constructors or if all they their constructors only have parameters of finite types.
 One can formulate a similar statement for inductive types.
-For inductive datatypes, it makes sense to distinguiss between parametrized constructors containing only the parameters of type being defined (endogenic constructors, like `Succ(n : Nat)`) and the ones with parameters of foreighn types (exogenic constructors).
+For inductive datatypes, it makes sense to distinguiss between parametrized constructors containing only the parameters of type being defined (endogenic constructors, like `Succ(n : Nat)`) and the ones with parameters of foreign types (exogenic constructors).
 Atomic constructors should be considered endogenic as well.

 **Definition**
 > Inductive types are called synthetic if they have no exogenic constructors or if their exogenic constructors have only synthetic parameters.